matttgregg/adv2022/README.md

  I also did some nice refactoring to use type classes in my day reporting functions - I no longer have different functions for each of the day return types.

+## Day 13

+Just nice, nice, nice all round.
+The ordering logic factors nicely down as a recursive function, and then the remaining pieces (part one and part two) all come together nicely with the standard library.

+The main legwork for today involved writing the parser.
+I took the opportunity to use `attoparsec` (I could find slightly more documentation), and went through the documentation a bit more carefully.
+Generally feeling a bit happier with it than when I bludgeoned through my basic `megaparsec` parser earlier in the month.

+Performance isn't an issue today, it's just a 'do things right' problem.